mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - A large number of potholes along the length of Crippetts lane, along with stone debris on the road making it slippery, 8th August :- [7998664](https://www.fixmystreet.com/report/7998664)
 - Litter picking bags for collection, 8th August :- [7997917](https://www.fixmystreet.com/report/7997917)
 - Keep Left sign missing, 8th August :- [7997501](https://www.fixmystreet.com/report/7997501)
-- Yellow mat was put in place some 2-3 months ago when inspecting engineer (might be Highways as Severn Trent deny it's theirs!) identified a rusted rainwater soakaway drain was a potential trip hazard to pedestrians.
-Hazard now fixed by me.., 8th August :- [7997124](https://www.fixmystreet.com/report/7997124)

 <!-- fix_marker ends -->